kafilcodes/directory-jagdalpur-district/README.md

 **Private & Proprietary**

-© 2025 **Dhamtari District Administration**.
+© 2025 **Jagdalpur District Administration**.
 All rights reserved.

-This software is the exclusive property of the Dhamtari District Administration.
+This software is the exclusive property of the Jagdalpur District Administration.
 Unauthorized copying, distribution, or use is strictly prohibited.

 ---